Georgia investigating double voting in primary election

 The system is designed to prevent double-voting, but it depends on humans, he said.

-If voters request an absentee ballot but then show up to vote in person on Election Day, the election system is flags them as having requested an absentee ballot.
+If voters request an absentee ballot but then show up to vote in person on Election Day, the election system flags them as having requested an absentee ballot.
 The poll worker is then supposed to call the county election office to see if the absentee ballot has been received for that voter.

 If the county election office says an absentee ballot has been received, the person should not be allowed to vote in person.
 If there’s no record of an absentee ballot having been received, the voter is allowed to cast a ballot in person and the county election office is supposed to cancel the absentee ballot request so that the absentee ballot won’t be counted if it comes in.